ManojBelbase/RandomColor_generator/README.md

 # RandomColor_generator
-Random Color Generator using JS
+Random Color Generator using HTML ,CSS and JS